zzz0906/LeetCode/2020_November/Readme.md

 ```

 We can clear see the root->left->left = dfs(dfs(root->left)->left).
 There are search overlap.
 Therefore we can use a HashMap to save the time!

+## Basic Calculator II

+227 I have done before!

+I use this idea:

+* first calculate * and /
+* then use -1 to represent -
+* Finally in the end we all add all values!